-As single parents we already work, bring up our children and run the home but when the Government talks about single parents going to work they mean ‘paid work’ outside the home.
+As single parents we already work hard: we bring up our children and run the home, but when the Government talks about single parents going to work they mean ‘paid work’ outside the home.

-Going out to work as a single parent means that you have two jobs; being the main carer for your family and also being the bread winner.
+For single parents, going out to work means that you have two jobs; being the main carer for your family and also being the bread winner.
 To successfully combine these two roles you need to be very organised to deal with the extra demands placed upon you.

-To maintain a good quality of life when you are working for you and your family, it is really important to not rush into anything, but to plan ahead and think carefully about how you can manage work and home.
+For you and your family to maintain a good quality of life while you are working, it is really important to not rush into anything, but to plan ahead and think carefully about how you can manage work and home.

 Below are a number of things which you will need to consider: